rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

       x + y
    ```

-   which will be compiled into
+   which will be compiled into:

    ```js
    function f (x,y) {